DamienIrving/climate-analysis/software_installation/README.md

 Every time that happened the process stopped,
 I used `sudo chgrp staff` (and `sudo cdmod q+w` if need be) to fix the relevant permissions, and then started the process again with `brew install cdo` until finally the whole thing installed properly.
+Afterwards, @MacHomebrew suggested `sudo chown -R $USER /usr/local` would fix all of the permissions issues.

 ##### Binaries